 People with such histories should attend regular check-ups and avoid additional irritants like smoke or pollutants.

-In more than one study by PubMed, smoking is the leading cause of lung cancer.
+Decades of extensive research, including large studies by organizations like the World Health Organization, smoking is the leading cause of lung cancer.
 These studies confirm that the duration and intensity of smoking directly affect cancer risk.

 Combined exposure also increases lung cancer risk.
 The study supports the idea that risk is not just about one factor but about how several risks interact over time.